Lake Brienz Area

 - Hike or bike along the shores of Lake Brienz.
-Especially scenic stretch between Bönigen and Iseltwald, the little fishing village on the south side of the lake.
+Especially scenic stretch between Bönigen, Iseltwald, the little fishing village on the south side of the lake, and Giessbach Falls.
 Part of the Swiss Camino leads from Brienz to Interlaken on the northern shore;

 - Wander along the "Katzenpfad" (Cats path) from Interlaken Ost via Goldswil to Ringgenberg on the North shore;

 - Take a boat ride to the woodcarving and violin making village of Brienz;

 - Step back in time and stop at the Grandhotel Giessbach for coffee, desert and a circle walk to the Giessbach falls;

 - Or combine a trip up to the Brienzer Rothorn (Switzerland's oldest cogwheel railway) by taking the train one way and return by boat from Brienz;

 - Take a lunch or dinner cruise between June and August;